 Low Tire Pressure on Your Bad Boy Mower

 When checking for the reason your Bad Boy mower is cutting uneven you need to first check your tire pressures.
 When you have a low tire, your deck will not sit level.

 Don’t skip this step.
 If you do, you may end up making unnecessary adjustments to your mower that you will have to eventually reverse once you realize your tire pressure is low.

 Use a tire pressure gauge and check your tire pressure.
 The pressure for the tires on each side of your mower should be the same.
 If needed, correct your tire pressures.
 Refer to the manufacturer’s recommended tire pressure located on the tire sidewall.

 Dull or worn mower blades can be the cause of an uneven or bad cut.
 If you are not regularly sharpening and replacing your mower blades, they can become extremely worn.
 The ends of the blades can become rounded leaving uncut grass between the blades.

 I like to start each season out with a new set of blades and then regularly check and sharpen them throughout the season.
-It makes no sense buying a nice mower and not finding the time to take care of your blades.
+It makes no sense to buy a nice mower and not find the time to take care of your blades.